lepertc/30850Project/README.md

 stations_total - analysis of total station counts stations_prop - analysis of proportion of rides at station that are end rides

+## Post-selection inference

+u_selectiveinferencenormal.R - contains code for the normal model (section 3.2)

+u_selectiveinferencelogistic.R - contains code for the logistic model (section 3.3)

+Both files assume the code in setup_and_sample.R, 5percent.R, 10percent.R, and 25percent.R from u_data_splitting has been run, as they use the same splits

 ## Accumulation testing - in folder called u_Ordered

 u_Ordered.Rproj - environment in which to run accumulation testing